roman-milk/roman-milk.github.io/twin-times.md

  Eventually my convulsing subsided and my cock slipped from Belinda's oozing cunt.
 We both lay down in an untidy heap on the wrinkled and stained sheet, our sweat soaked bodies already beginning to cool.

  We lay amid the devastation and kissed like real lovers.
 We were both surprised at the depth of our feelings for each other, and even though we knew that what we had done was wrong in the eyes of the world, we had no intention of stopping.
 I doubt that we could have stopped our incestuous coupling even if we'd tried, my mind was filled with the images of my gorgeous sister in the throes of orgasm, and there was no way I could shake them free.
-Report_Story #2

  ****** Twin Times Ch.
 01 ****** bygeronimo_appleby© We knew we had our own little secret; well it was more like a big secret really!
 But little did we know that ours wasn't the only dark secret in the house.

  Do you want me to go on??
-Report_Story #1